 A Triple Net (NNN) pricing model starts with a base price (often quoted in $/kW) and breaks up your bill into three additional categories.

 - First, it includes your proportional share of mutual operating expenses for the building – things like security, maintenance, common electric power and even the cost of mopping up the place.
 This is usually based on either your slice of the data center’s total square footage or on your slice of the data center’s overall Critical Load.

 - Second, the data center will “sub-meter” your monthly personalized Critical Load consumption and pass this expense on to you.

-Modified Gross Pricing is very similar to Triple Net, with one important distinction: the base rent includes the pro rata operating expenses (opex).
-You still have a sub-metered power consumption, making utility rate measurement critical, and you still have a Cooling Factor applied, underscoring the importance of a data center’s PUE.
+Modified Gross Pricing is very similar to Triple Net, with one important distinction: the base rent includes the pro-rata operating expenses (opex).
+You still have sub-metered power consumption, making utility rate measurement critical, and you still have a Cooling Factor applied, underscoring the importance of a data center’s PUE.

 If you’re a smaller customer looking to procure colocation services, you’ll most likely be quoted using a Gross Pricing model.
 This is an all-in monthly price that does not include any additional line items for power consumption or operating expenses.
 It makes things a lot easier to digest because you know what your bill is going to be each month.
 But because everything is lumped in and the vendor is taking on the risk that variable costs like utility rates and taxes might increase at any given time, you’re usually paying based on the vendor’s own, worst-case assumptions for PUE and operating expenses.

-At UpStack, we wanted to limit the confusion that can stem from this complex, multi-variate pricing.
-Our platform takes all of these factors into account so you can compare you colo quotes on an apples-to-apples basis and have clarity on what is and is not included in the pricing.
+At UPSTACK, we wanted to limit the confusion that can stem from this complex, multi-variate pricing.
+Our platform takes all of these factors into account so you can compare your colo quotes on an apples-to-apples basis and have clarity on what is and is not included in the pricing.
 Use our marketplace to get clear pricing that is free of surprises.